Suillia lurida

 Damage symptoms

-Initial infestations are usually not noticed because the maggots feed on the innermost, young leaves.
-Their feeding becomes visible only when the affected leaves are pushed outward by growth.
-Beginning in April and continuing through May, the fly larvae can be found in the winter garlic shoot.
-From late April/early May, externally visible damage can also be seen.
+Initial infestations are usually not noticed as the maggots feed on the innermost, young leaves.
+Their feeding only becomes visible when the affected leaves are pushed outwards as they grow.
+From April to May, the fly larvae can be found in the winter garlic shoot.
+From the end of April/beginning of May, the damage is also visible on the outside.

-In spring, the innermost, newly appearing leaves show feeding marks of the fly maggots in varying degrees: these range from jaggedly frayed lateral margins with curvature and twisting of the leaf to complete retardation of growth in the main shoot.
+In spring, the innermost, newly appearing leaves show traces of feeding by the fly maggots to varying degrees: these range from jagged, frayed lateral edges with bending and twisting of the leaf to complete stunted growth in the main shoot.

-Often in such cases, numerous weaker side shoots are formed.
-The plant then acquires a "grass-like" appearance and the garlic cloves remain small.
+In such cases, numerous weaker side shoots are often formed.
+The plant then takes on a "grass-like" appearance and the garlic cloves remain small.

 Host plants